 Their logging policy combined with the fact that they’re under the Fourteen Eyes jurisdiction means your data might be protected with strong encryption, but Avira themselves have no qualms about storing and serving your data up on a plate.
 The lack of customer support and a specific knowledge base page is another poor effort by Avira.

 They’ve also got a small pool of servers and their frankly embarrassing speeds are the final nail in the coffin.

-In conclusion, Avira is probably a good antivirus software, what with its renown in the industry.
+In conclusion, Avira is probably a good antivirus software since it’s a well-known brand in the industry.
 When it comes to their VPN however, there’s a lot of fundamentals missing.
 It’s a strong thumbs down for Avira’s VPN service from us.
 Look elsewhere if you’re looking for privacy, speeds, and support.
 If you’re looking for a freemium VPN, Windscribe is a great alternative.

 Want to find the perfect VPN for you?
-Check out our Top VPN recommendations!
+Check out our top 10 VPN recommendations!